If a fire breaks out in a school, college or university, the damage can be profound, not least to the learning of students.

-Measures announced by the Housing Secretary in April 2020 include the mandatory inclusion of sprinkler systems in all new high-risk blocks of flats above 11 metres tall.
+New measures came into force in November 2020, including the mandatory inclusion of sprinkler systems in all new high-rise blocks of flats above 11 metres tall.
 This step forms part of the building safety reform to better protect residents from fire in their homes.
 This new measure will go a long way to safeguard occupants in new builds.

-The Prime Minister announced a 10-year rebuilding program for schools in June 2020.
-Funding of over £1 billion will be provided to settings in the poorest conditions, to ensure future suitability.
-Further funds for upgrades and repairs will also be offered to schools and further education colleges in 2021.
+The 10-year rebuilding program for schools announced by The Prime Minister in June 2020 has seen the first 50 schools selected, with each one receiving a share of the £1 billion funding.
+A further 50 schools will be announced in summer 2021, with the project designed to ensure future suitability through repairs and upgrades.
 Rebuilding projects will focus on modern construction practices, with the potential to include sprinkler systems in the upgrading.

 The financial impact of a fire in a school extends not just to the rebuilding costs, but the students learning as well as employment for staff.
 The cost of school fires runs into the millions; a significant figure to contemplate in the decision-making about fire safety provisions.
-The cost of a sprinkler system being installed and maintained to high-quality standards is unquestionably justified when the threat to property and life is taken into consideration.
+The cost of installing and maintaining a sprinkler system to high-quality standards is unquestionably justified when the threat to property and life is taken into consideration.

 Well-maintained sprinkler systems save lives and buildings.
-They absolutely have a place in the education sector to protect the students of today and the future.
+They unquestionably have a place in the education sector to protect the students of today and the future.

-Churches Fire & Security are honoured members of the British Automatic Fire Sprinkler Association (BAFSA), who actively promote the use of sprinkler systems in buildings throughout the UK.
+Churches Fire & Security is an honoured member of the British Automatic Fire Sprinkler Association (BAFSA), who actively promote the use of sprinkler systems in buildings throughout the UK.